tim-gameplan/geo-graph/epsg3857_pipeline/worklog.md

 This approach extracts all points from the boundary linestring, which is more reliable than trying to interpolate points at regular intervals.

 ### Issue 2: Missing Commas in SQL Tables
 When running the water boundary approach pipeline, we discovered that the water_edges and unified_edges tables were not being populated.
-Upon inspection, we found that the SQL script was missing commas between column definitions in the CREATE TABLE statements.
+Upon inspection, we found that the SQL script was missing commas between column definitions in the CREATE TABLE statements and in various other SQL statements.

 #### Root Cause Analysis
+The SQL script was missing commas in several places:
+1. Between column definitions in the CREATE TABLE statements
+2. Between column names in the INSERT statements
+3. Between parameters in function calls like ST_MakeLine and ST_DWithin
+4. Between columns in the SELECT statements

-The SQL script was missing commas between column definitions in the CREATE TABLE statements, which caused the SQL parser to fail silently.
-This resulted in the tables being created with incorrect column definitions, which in turn caused the INSERT statements to fail.
+This caused the SQL parser to fail silently.
+The tables were created with incorrect column definitions, and the INSERT statements failed to populate the tables.

 #### Solution
+We fixed all the missing commas in the SQL script:

-We added commas between column definitions in the CREATE TABLE statements:
+1. Added commas between column definitions in the CREATE TABLE statements:

 ```sql
 -- Create water edges table